hadysata/serverpod_swagger/README.md

 ## Conclusion

-The Serverpod Swagger UI generator provides a powerful and flexible way to create OpenAPI specifications for your Serverpod applications.
+The Serverpod Swagger generator provides a powerful and flexible way to create OpenAPI specifications for your Serverpod applications.
 By leveraging the various command-line arguments and features described in this documentation, you can create comprehensive API documentation that accurately reflects your endpoints, models, and security requirements.

 ## Contributing